Divorce Settlement Agreement Template, Free Download 2026

 When Do You Need a Divorce Settlement Agreement?

-Spouses have decided to divorce and want to reach a comprehensive written settlement covering property division, debt allocation, spousal support, and child-related issues rather than litigating each issue in court.
-When both parties agree on all terms, this is often called an "uncontested divorce," which is faster, less expensive, and less emotionally destructive than a contested trial.
+Spouses have decided to divorce and want to reach a detailed written settlement covering property division, debt allocation, spousal support, and child-related issues rather than litigating each issue in court.
+Often called a marital settlement agreement template, this document covers all terms of an "uncontested divorce," which is faster, less expensive, and less emotionally destructive than a contested trial.

 Divorcing spouses with significant assets, including real property, retirement accounts, business interests, and investment portfolios, need a detailed settlement agreement that addresses the valuation and division of complex assets, tax consequences of transfers, and QDRO requirements for retirement plan division.